Isabelle Guyon: Biography

 In 1996, Guyon left Bell Labs and raised her children at Berkeley, California.
 In Berkeley, she created her own machine learning consulting company, Clopinet.
 She became interested in medical applications, and used her previous work to classify the genes responsible for different types of cancers.

 Since 2003, Guyon has organized many challenges in data science, in order to stimulate research in this field.
 She founded ChaLearn in 2011, a non-profit organization aimed at creating machine learning challenges open to everyone.
-She was Program Chair of NeurIPS 2016 et became General Chair of NeurIPS in 2017.
+She was Program Chair of NeurIPS 2016 and became General Chair of NeurIPS in 2017.
 She is also Action Editor for the Journal of Machine Learning Research and Series Editor for Series: Challenges in Machine Learning.
 She is a member of the European Laboratory for Learning and Intelligent Systems.

 In 2016, Guyon came back to France to take the Chair Professorship in Big data between the University of Paris-Saclay and INRIA.
-She works in the group TAU (TAckling the Underspecified) of the Laboratoire de recherche en informatique.
+She works in TAU (TAckling the Underspecified), a research collaboration of the Laboratoire de recherche en informatique.

-With Bernhard Schölkopf and Vladimir Vapnik, she received in 2020 the BBVA Foundation Frontiers of Knowledge Awards for her work in machine learning.
+Together with Bernhard Schölkopf and Vladimir Vapnik, she received in 2020 the BBVA Foundation Frontiers of Knowledge Awards for her work in machine learning.